Posttraumatic Stress Disorder (PTSD)

 Primary support persons are family members or close friends who play the roles of advocate, confidant, and “cheerleader.”
 Healthcare workers are often involved with primary support persons, assisting them to help with treatment and cope with the patient’s symptoms as well as to take care of themselves.
 It is beneficial if support persons are assisted to:

 - Become educated about PTSD.
 The more support persons know about the symptoms, effects, and the treatment options for PTSD, the better they can understand what the patient is going through and keep things in perspective.
-When support persons are involved in the treatment process, patients experience a reduction in symptoms and family environment is improved.
+When support persons are involved in the treatment process, patients experience a reduction in symptoms and the family environment is improved.

 - Be patient.
 It is important for support persons to understand that the process of recovery takes time and that there are often setbacks; the important thing is to remain positive and be patient.